-Pyramid’s multi-tiered service architecture is a perfect fit for Kubernetes-based container deployment, allowing distinct services to scale and shrink dynamically to match demand.
+Pyramid’s multi-tiered service architecture is a perfect fit for Kubernetes-based container deployment, allowing for dynamic scaling and shrinking of distinct services to match demand.

-Live applications, especially in analytics, can be subject to huge spikes in resource demand, requiring scaling of the entire application to cater for the maximum workload.
-This results in huge redundancy of computing resources when workloads shrink.
+Live applications, especially in analytics, can be subject to huge spikes in resource demand.
+This requires scaling of the entire application to cater for the maximum workload which results in a huge redundancy of computing resources when workloads shrink.
 Conversely, under-resourced solutions can severely dent the uptake of a slow application and render it useless in the hands of the end-users.

-Importantly, Pyramid on Kubernetes can grow and shrink based on demand for analytic horsepower—making it a highly cost-effective solution when deployed in the cloud, where resource consumption per unit of time is the main currency.
+Unlike most business analytics solutions, Pyramid on Kubernetes can grow and shrink based on demand for analytic horsepower.
+This makes it a highly cost-effective solution when deployed in the cloud, where resource consumption per unit of time is the main currency.

-Charne is the IT Manager at Datacorpus.
-Datacorpus uses Pyramid to let their customers analyze their own data stored in the cloud through Datacorpus’s SaaS offering.
-Because of the high number of users from each customer that can connect to their cloud solution, and because there are wild swings in the demand for concurrent access at any given time, Charne chose to implement a Kubernetes deployment of Pyramid on AWS using their “EKS” service.
+Charne is the IT Manager at Datacorpus, a fictional software company.
+Datacorpus uses Pyramid to let its customers analyze their own data stored in the cloud through Datacorpus’s SaaS offering.
+Because there was a high number of users from each customer that can connect to their cloud solution and there are wild swings in the demand for concurrent access at any given time, Charne chose to implement a Kubernetes deployment of Pyramid on AWS using their Elastic Kubernetes Service (EKS) service.

 After configuring the rest of the AWS EKS setup and deploying a repository database on AWS (using Aurora RDS Postgres), Charne fired up the Pyramid cluster from the YAML file.
 Once launched, Charne completed the deployment by filling in all the relevant details for the implementation in the System Initialization form.